 How to Enroll Drivers

-There are two different driver enrollment forms, depending on if the drivers have a California driver license (DL) or out-of-state DL:
+If you don’t have online access, there are two different driver enrollment forms, depending on if the drivers have a California driver’s license (DL) or out-of-state DL:

 - California licensed drivers: Commercial Employer Pull Notice Enrollment or Deletion of Drivers and Instructions (INF 1100).

 - Out-of-state licensed drivers: Commercial or Government Employer Pull Notice Enrollment of Out-of-State Licensed Drivers form and Instructions (INF 1102).

 - A driver licensed in another state who does not have a prior California record will be assigned an index number (“X” number) for tracking purposes.
 The assigned “X” number will appear on the “Driver’s Record Report”.

 Mail your completed form(s) to the address on the form.

 If you have an online EPN account, you can pay online.

 - $5 for each enrolled driver.
 For accounts with 10 or fewer drivers, payment is due upon the viewing of notices.
 For accounts with more than 10 drivers, DMV will invoice monthly.

 - $1 for each annually generated report and each action/activity report.

 Manage drivers directly from your online EPN account dashboard.